top of page

 The Perils of Ignoring Construction Progress Tracking: A Cautionary Tale

-Background: XYZ Construction
+Background: No Consolation Construction

 The Downward Spiral: Ignoring Red Flags